-In referring to the financial crisis of 2008-2009, Hon.
-Harper pointed out that President George W. Bush convened the G20 leaders and economic financial heads to develop a coordinated framework to respond to the financial crisis.
+In referring to the financial crisis of 2008-2009, he pointed out that President George W. Bush convened the G20 leaders and economic financial heads and developed a coordinated framework to respond to the financial crisis.
 There was a high degree of coordination, but in today's situation, Mr. Harper sees "a lack of global leadership."
-He said that there should be greater cooperation, yet, for example, there have been disputes between the United States and Canada over medical equipment and an oil price war between Russia and Saudi Arabia.
+He said there should be greater cooperation yet, for example, there were disputes between US and Canada over medical equipment, and an oil price war between Russia and Saudi Arabia.

-For future crises and pandemics, Hon.
-Harper said that there must be better international coordination, preparation and cooperation.
+For future crises and pandemics, Mr. Harper said there must be better international coordination, preparation and cooperation.

 Hon.
-Sang Hyun Yoon, chairman, Foreign Affairs and Unification Committee, National Assembly, Republic of Korea.
-It's been four months since the first case was reported in Wuhan, Chairman Yoon pointed out.
-In only four months the number of coronavirus cases has reached more than 2.78 million, and more than 194,000 have died.
-The cost of the pandemic may top more than \$9 trillion.
-South Korea's first confirmed case of Covid-19 was in late January.
+Sang Hyun Yoon, Chairman, Foreign Affairs and Unification Committee, National Assembly, Republic of Korea - It's been four months since the first case was reported in Wuhan, Chairman Yoon pointed out.
+In only four months the number of coronavirus cases has reached more than 2.78 million and more than 194 thousand have died.
+The cost of the pandemic may be top more than \$9 trillion.
+South Korea's first confirmed case of COVID-19 was in late January.
 At one point, South Korea had the highest number of cases following China.

 South Korea learned from the SARS epidemic in 2015 in terms of best practices and preparedness.
-The people were educated on the dangers during that crisis, so when the current virus appeared, the public was willing to accept and follow the general guidelines of social distancing, face masks, and so forth.
-Korean companies are stepping up to help; he gave the example of Samsung, which is manufacturing face masks.
+The people were educated on the dangers during that crisis, so when the current virus appeared, the public was willing to accept and follow the general guidelines of social distancing, face masks, etc. Korean companies are stepping up to help and he gave the example of Samsung, which is manufacturing face masks.

-The chairman said it is time to lower economic sanctions and provide humanitarian aid to countries that need help, including, Venezuela, Syria, Cuba, and North Korea.
-Hon.
-Yoon described this pandemic as an opportunity to build inter-Korean cooperation and consider sending medical teams to North Korea "to fight the common enemy."
-He expressed hope that the world will learn from this calamity in terms of the value of global cooperation.
+The Congressman said it is time to lower economic sanctions and provide humanitarian aid to countries that need help, including, Venezuela, Syria, Cuba, and North Korea.
+Congressman Yoon described this pandemic as an opportunity to build inter-Korean cooperation, and consider sending medical teams to North Korea "to fight the common enemy."
+He expressed hope that the world will learn from this calamity and the value of global cooperation.

-Dr. Intisar Azzuz, President of the Presidential Council of Libya on Women's Affairs.
-The holy month of Ramadan began last night, and today is the first day of fasting for the 1.8 billion Muslims in the world.
-Dr. Azzuz described the situation in Libya, which has experienced much turbulence in the past 9 years -- civil war, destruction, displaced people, and as a result, the country is poorly equipped to deal with the pandemic.
+Dr. Intisar Azzuz, advisor to the president of Libya - The holy month of Ramadan began last night and today is the first day of fasting for the 1.8 billion Muslims in the world.
+Dr. Azzuz described the situation in Libya, which has experienced much turbulence the past 9 years -- civil war, destruction, displaced people, and as a result, has left the country poorly equipped to deal with the pandemic.
 Yet, interestingly, the virus infection rate remains low.
 "Less than 70 cases have been registered," according to Dr. Azzuz.

-She credits the government with taking the bold step to close its borders and airports to prevent the spread, though she admits that the southern border is hard to control and remains open.
-Night-time curfews and closure of public spaces are in place, but people are free to travel and shop during the day.
-Libyans who were abroad when the borders were closed, including Dr. Azzuz, hope to return soon.
-Hospitals are experiencing shortages of protective gear and medical workers.
+She credits the government with taking the bold step to close its borders and airports to prevent the spread, though she admits the southern border is hard to control and remains open.
+Night-time curfews and closure of public spaces are in place but people are free to travel and shop during the day.
+Libyans who were abroad when the borders were closed, including Dr. Azuz, hope to return soon.
+Hospitals are experiencing shortage of protective gear and medical workers.

 Dr. Azzuz is concerned about the spread of the virus to Libya if cases continue to rise in Africa.
-But she believes the pandemic is teaching us important lessons that we must protect and care for each other, especially the poor and the vulnerable.
+But she believes the pandemic is teaching us important lessons and that we must protect and care for each other, especially the poor and the vulnerable.